PavanRangani/docs/docs/prd/philanthropy/browse.md

 - Records are sorted in descending order of Scheduled Date in both group
 - Shows - when any value is not available
 - On hover of row shows hover effect
-- On hover shows vertmore actino menu at right side on the row.
+- On hover shows vertmore action menu at right side on the row.
   - Vermore actions
     - For Active: Edit, Close, View History & Delete
     - For Closed: Edit & View History